For now, see my dads designs first Mine are futher down

 All kinds of Automated Processes like the Kit Kat Bar when Rountree approached my dad because they were having problems with a lot of waste in their main plant.
 I remember when I was a kid, my dad used to bring boxes of broken Kit Kat bars from the "line."
 I had so many friends then....yes because of the almost unlimited supply of Kit Kat bars.
 I don't remember how long it too.
 It wasn't very long.
 But my dad fixed the problem and soon he brought home no Kit Kat bars.

 Deck cranes for the U.S. Navy.
 What is the most Amazing thing to me is the U.S. Navy could afford anybody.
 The best in the world.
 They hired my dad to do a few things.
-Underwater submarine rescue equipment and My father is 92 now but now we are working on a new kind of a roof turbine, that does not stick out like a sore thumb. |

 He went on to design the best Tire changer in the world